watbulb/FireHawk/Home.md

 When the installation completes successfully, the logfile is moved to /var/log/raspbian-ua-netinst.log on the installed system.
 When an error occurs during install, the logfile is moved to the sd card, which gets normally mounted on /boot/ and will be named raspbian-ua-netinst-\<datetimestamp\>.log

-## First boot
+## After Install
-The system is almost completely unconfigured on first boot.
-Here are some tasks you most definitely want to do on first boot.

-The default **root** password is **raspbian**.
+The default username is **fireuser** and the password is **firehawk**.

-> Set new root password: `passwd`  (can also be set during installation using **rootpw** in [installer-config.txt](#installer-customization))
+> Set new password: `passwd`  (can also be set during installation using **userpw** in [installer-config.txt](#installer-customization))
 > Configure your default locale: `dpkg-reconfigure locales`
 > Configure your timezone: `dpkg-reconfigure tzdata`

 The latest kernel and firmware packages are now automatically installed during the unattended installation process.
-When you need a kernel module that isn't loaded by default, you will still have to configure that manually.
+If you need a kernel module that isn't loaded by default, you will still have to configure that manually in either the system or installer-config.

-> Optional: `apt-get install raspi-copies-and-fills` for improved memory management performance.
-> Optional: Create a swap file with `dd if=/dev/zero of=/swap bs=1M count=512 && mkswap /swap` (example is 512MB) and enable it on boot by appending `/swap none swap sw 0 0` to `/etc/fstab`.
-> Optional: `apt-get install rng-tools` and add `bcm2708-rng` to `/etc/modules` to auto-load and use the kernel module for the hardware random number generator.
-This improves the performance of various server applications needing random numbers significantly.

 ## Reinstalling or replacing an existing system
 If you want to reinstall with the same settings you did your first install you can just move the original _config.txt_ back and reboot.
 Make sure you still have _kernel_install.img_ and _installer.cpio.gz_ in your _/boot_ partition.
 If you are replacing your existing system which was not installed using this method, make sure you copy those two files in and the installer _config.txt_ from the original image.